tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ---
-title: "Towards Interactive Datascience in Haskell:<br/>Harnessing the Power of Jupyterlab"
+title: "Towards Interactive Datascience in Haskell:<br/>Haskell in Jupyterlab"
-shortTitle: "Harnessing the Power of Haskell and Jupyterlab"
+shortTitle: "Harnessing the Power of Haskell in Jupyterlab"
-author: Matthias Meschede
+author: Matthias Meschede, Juan Simoes
 ---

 ## Introduction ##